-Assessment of development which does not conserve or enhance a heritage asset
+Assessment of development which affects the conservation or enhancement of a heritage asset

-The conservation of South Gloucestershire's heritage assets is a priority for the Council and, as a consequence, where development would result in harm to the significance of a heritage asset or its setting, planning permission will be refused, unless it can be clearly demonstrated that all of the following can be met:
+The conservation of South Gloucestershire's heritage assets is a priority for the Council and, as a consequence, where development would result in harm to the significance of a heritage asset or its setting, planning permission will only be granted when it can be clearly demonstrated that all of the following can be met:

-- the proposal results in public benefits that outweigh the harm to the heritage asset, considering the balance between the significance of the asset affected, the degree of harm and the public benefits achieved; - there is no other means of delivering similar public benefits through development of an alternative site; - there is no other alternative proposal, or a similar proposal, which achieves similar public benefits, but with less harm to the heritage asset; - the harm to the heritage asset is minimised and mitigated through the form of the development and the provision of heritage enhancements; and - the heritage asset will be properly recorded to professionally accepted standards.
+- the proposal results in public benefits that outweigh the harm to the heritage asset, considering the balance between the significance of the asset affected, the degree of harm and the public benefits achieved: - there is no other means of delivering similar public benefits through development of an alternative site; - the harm to the heritage asset is minimised and mitigated through the form and design of the development and the provision of heritage enhancements; and - the heritage asset will be properly recorded to professionally accepted standards.

-Where the loss of the whole or part of a designated or non-designated heritage asset is acceptable under this policy, the council will ensure, via conditions or legal undertaking that all reasonable steps have been taken to ensure that development will proceed after the loss has occurred.
+Where the loss of the whole or part of a designated or non-designated heritage asset is acceptable under this policy, the Council will ensure, via conditions or legal undertaking that all reasonable steps have been taken to ensure that development will proceed after the loss has occurred.
 This is to ensure that needless harm to heritage assets does not occur.

 6.2 The National Planning Policy Framework sets out the Government's planning policies for England, and protecting and enhancing the historic environment is an important component of the national policy's drive to achieve sustainable development.
-Planning law requires that applications for planning permission must be determined in accordance with the development plan6, unless material considerations indicate otherwise.
+Planning law requires that applications for planning permission must be determined in accordance with the development plan5, unless material considerations indicate otherwise.
 In the case of the historic environment, the material considerations include relevant national planning policies included in the NPPF, Planning Practice Guidance and Historic England Good Practice and Technical Advice Notes.
 The principal statutory duties in relation to listed buildings, conservation areas and scheduled monuments are set out in the South Gloucestershire Technical Advice Note: Understanding Heritage Assets.